 Going away for Pesach

 If you are going away for Pesach and will not be at home during the entire holiday, you can be lenient and not clean for Pesach.
 You should sell all of the chametz (leaven) in the house, including all of the crumbs -- but not just the crumbs on their own, because that would have no halachic value.
 It is possible, however, to sell the food in the cabinets and closets including the "chametz dirt."
 If someone is staying in your house, you need to clean the rooms which will be used.
-The remaining unused rooms must be closed off with tape, and you must sell any chametz that is in them.
+The remaining unused rooms must be closed off with tape, and you must sell any chametz which is in them.

 There is still the question of how to fulfill the mitzvah of Bedikat Chametz (the search for leaven).
 If you arrive at your Pesach destination by the fourteenth of Nisan, perform the search there.
 If you arrive on the morning of the fourteenth, you should clean well and check a small room, i.e. the entrance way and not sell the chametz in that room.
 You must also perform the search for chametz, with a blessing, in the rooms in which you will live during Pesach - if no one else has done so.